 At the very least, engaging with your audience can help validate an existing idea you may already have for your business.

 Step 8: Create Products to Sell

 As your traffic and email list grow, you’ll be developing a unique opportunity to create products you can sell to your audience.
 Most products will fall into one of two categories: digital or physical.

 Digital products require you to package your knowledge, often in one of the following formats:

 These products are advantageous because you create them once and sell them repeatedly without any extra effort.
-They don’t require any significant upfront investment other than your time, and you can sell them on your website or a marketplace like Etsy or Udemy for extra exposure.
+They don’t require any significant upfront investment other than your time, and you can sell them on your website or a marketplace like Skillshare or Udemy for extra exposure.